Pranay15702/SocialConnex/README.md

 # SocialConnex
 This is my first guided project using MERN stack.
-The project is basically a socail media web app on which a user can discover new people, create account, follow or unfollow another user, post content, like and comment on each other content.
-The authentication and authorization is handeled using JSOM web tokens (JWT).
+The project is basically a social media web app on which a user can discover new people, create account, follow or unfollow another user, post content, like and comment on each other content.
+The authentication and authorization is handled using JSOM web tokens (JWT).

 👥 Connect with Like-Minded Souls:
 Discover and connect with a diverse range of users, each with their unique passions and interests.
 Follow your friends, family, or people with shared hobbies, and let them follow you in return. 🤝